AlexplaysVR/9623M/Entries/CodingEntry.md

 		int RPMRIGHT = CPSRIGHT / 6;
   </code>
 <pre>

+<p style="color:white">Next, we have to have a way to log time in order to get acriate data from our flywheels.
+We can't do much with just a bunch of numbers.
+Within PROS V5 library, there is the RTOS Facilities C++ API.
+This includes all of the special funtions for the backend of PROS.
+Included in this is a task named "millis".
+This will call back the time since PROS initualized(Robot Initualization) in milliseconds. we will take this and set it to the variable "time".
+But to get some more user friendly we will convert this to Seconds by dividing it by 1000.
+This creates our new variable "timesec</p>

+<p style="color:white">The variables "RPMLEFT", "RPMRIGHT", and "time" are now useful data.
+This is what we will be logging.
+Unfortanetly there is no way of doing this wirelessly.
+We will be connecting my computer to the usb port on the V5 Brain.
+This will allow us to connect to the terminal serial connetion.
+To display anything in the terminal </p>
 <!-- Place This Redirect Button Underneath all other text and images on page-->
 <a href="https://robotics.oavr.net/Directory">
 <button class="return" type="button">Return to Directory</button>